justinskolnick/arch-digital.github.io/about.md

 title: About
 ---

-Arch Digital LLC is a software development consultancy based in Portland, Oregon. specializling in development process and architectural maturity for Ruby on Rails applications.
+Arch Digital LLC is a software development consultancy based in Portland, Oregon.
+We specialize in development process and architectural maturity consulting for Ruby on Rails projects, as well as rapid application development using Agile methods.

 ## Team